mamund/apim-labs/auto-rvs/rvs-api-story.md

 ### Service Staff can:
 * Update an existing RVS
+* Assign CID to an existing RVS
+* Assign SSID (Service Staff identifier) to an existing RVS
 * Change the status of an existing RVS (pending, working, completed, cancelled)
 * Attach an existing Service Work Record (SWR) to an existing RVS (see below)